Chief of Police

 Before assuming command of the Cleburne Police Department in December 2012, Chief Severance had 22 years of experience with the Grand Prairie Police Department where he served as a commanding officer in every bureau within the agency.

-Chief Severance is a Doctoral student at Tarleton State University.
-He received a Master of Arts in Professional Development from Amberton University, a Graduate Certificate in Criminal Justice Education from the University of Virginia, a Bachelor of Arts and Science from Dallas Baptist University, and an Associate of Arts and Science from Dallas College Mountain View Campus.
+Chief Severance received a Master of Arts in Professional Development from Amberton University, a Graduate Certificate in Criminal Justice Education from the University of Virginia, a Bachelor of Arts and Science from Dallas Baptist University, and an Associate of Arts and Science from Dallas College Mountain View Campus.

 He is a graduate of the FBI National Academy (251st Session), Texas State University's Certified Public Manager Program, Cleburne Chamber of Commerce Leadership Cleburne, and holds Texas Master Peace Officer and Instructor certifications.

-Chief Severance serves as a member of several local, state and national committees and advisory boards, and as an inspection team leader for the Texas Law Enforcement Best Practices Recognition Program.
-Other leadership roles include chairman of the Hill College Police Academy Advisory Board, vice chairman of the Johnson County Local Emergency Planning Committee, vice chairman of the North Central Texas Council of Governments Criminal Justice Policy Development Committee, and adjunct professor of criminal justice administration and management at Southwestern Adventist University.
+Chief Severance serves as a member of several local, state, and international committees and advisory boards, and as an assessor team leader for the Texas Law Enforcement Best Practices Accreditation Program.
+Other leadership roles include chairman of the North Central Texas Council of Governments Criminal Justice Policy Development Committee, chairman of the North Central Texas Council of Governments Regional Safety Advisory Committee, chairman of the Hill College Police Academy Advisory Board, vice chairman of the Johnson County Local Emergency Planning Committee, and adjunct professor of criminal justice administration and management at Southwestern Adventist University.

 He received the 2014 Innovation Award from the Texas Police Chiefs Association for achievements in enhancing technology, reorganizing the department for greater efficiency, and implementing new programs.